 About

-I am a member of the Association for the Study and Preservation of Roman Mosaics (ASPROM) and of Tate Modern’s Central and Eastern Europe Plus Acquisitions Committee.
+I am a member of the Association for the Study and Preservation of Roman Mosaics (ASPROM), reflecting my commitment to the history and conservation of this ancient art.

 My original career was in the cultural space.
 After receiving an MA in Literature and Performing Arts from Eötvös Loránd University in Budapest, I moved to London in 2000 and initially worked for BBC World Service and later with numerous British festivals, theatre companies and cultural institutes.
 My work centred on promoting and producing cross-cultural exchanges in the visual arts, literature and theatre.
 My background in the world of literature and theatre inspires my art today – I like my mosaics to tell a tale, and enjoy the process of delving deep into art history, discovering stories and myths which I strive to weave into my mosaics.
 I also like to study the history of mosaics, not only the Roman and early Christian mosaics but I also passionately follow the contemporary artists of the 20th century.